Optional Contest: Scheme Art

 • If this command doesn't work, try running python3 scheme contest.scm --turtle-save-path output instead.
 The main difference is that this command uses the tkinter library, while the former command uses the pillow library.
 Both should generate the same output.

-4. Upload output.png which was created by the previous command.
+4. Upload output.png which was created by the previous command to postimages.org.

 In contest.scm, the draw procedure should draw your entry and then exit on click.